pymargot/margot/README.md

 Margot live allows you to trade live using the exact same algorithm you backtested using margot.backtest.

-## margot wants to help you:

-**- Wrangle data**

-- Use a simple, declarative, Django ORM inspired API to blend data from a variety of sources into a neat, consolidated time-series dataframe.

-**- Reuse features**

-- a library of reusable financial and statistical features to apply to your data.

-**- Make custom features**

-- easily create your own features from of preferred indicators or ratios, and incorporate them in to your algorithms in a repeatable way.

-**- Write algorithms that trade**

-- TODO express your idea using simple logic, without getting bogged down by the nuances of Pandas or stochastic algebra.

-**- Walk-forward backtest your algos**

-- TODO Backtest your algorithm, generating a historical returns time-series that can be analysed using pyfolio.

-**- Manage risk**

-- TODO Learn the expected volatility of a strategy so that you can size it into your portfolio.

-**- Allocate accordingly**

-- TODO allocate funds to a strategy based on realised volatility.

-**- Trade**

-- TODO execute your trades with your brokers API.

-**- Bookkeep**

-- TODO track fees and P&L, per strategy.

 ## Status
 This is still an early stage software project, and should not be used for live trading.